Rats are one of the pests that I detest the most! They are persistent and clever (they can learn to avoid traps).

 How do rats get into houses?

-Rats can get into your home from any entry point larger than 2 inches.
+Rats can enter your home from any entry point larger than 2 inches.
 Smaller rats only need a gap as big as a quarter to gain access.
 A rat can use these holes anywhere on your property, including the roof.
 If you regularly get rats, you should be outside sealing up rat holes as you find them.

 The most important thing is that you perform these checks regularly.
 Brickwork holes and other objects that can host a rat entry point can appear at any time.
 Houses may shift slightly, and weather conditions may create holes.